paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (1) **In general** — Subject to paragraph (2), the Secretary shall, on a monthly basis, make economic adjustment assistance available to domestic users of upland cotton in the form of payments for all documented use of that upland cotton during the previous monthly period regardless of the origin of the upland cotton.

-(2) **Value of assistance** — Effective beginning on August 1, 2013, the value of the assistance provided under paragraph (1) shall be 3 cents per pound.
+(2) **Value of assistance** — The value of the assistance provided under paragraph (1) shall be—

+  (A) for the period beginning on August 1, 2013, and ending on July 31, 2025, 3 cents per pound; and

+  (B) beginning on August 1, 2025, 5 cents per pound.

 (3) **Allowable purposes** — Economic adjustment assistance under this subsection shall be made available only to domestic users of upland cotton that certify that the assistance shall be used only to acquire, construct, install, modernize, develop, convert, or expand land, plant, buildings, equipment, facilities, or machinery.